paulmassen/grav-plugin-microlink/README.md

 </div>

+## What is Microlink?

+[Microlink](https://microlink.io) is a service that generates **previews of web pages**.
+Given a URL, it returns metadata such as the page title, description, main image (e.g. Open Graph), and more.
+That allows you to display rich “link cards” (title + image + excerpt) instead of plain URLs when you embed or reference external links in your content.

 This plugin adds **server-side caching** for the [Microlink API](https://microlink.io) in Grav CMS.
 It exposes a local endpoint (`/microlink-cache`) that your frontend can call instead of hitting the Microlink API directly, storing responses in `user/data/microlink/`.
 This reduces API usage (Microlink’s free tier is about 50 requests/day) and speeds up link previews for returning visitors.

 ## Features